 No-one may hold two or more of the posts of Consortium Board Member, Executive Group Member, Project Leader, Project Scientist, Project Manager or Developer (excepting that the Project Leader is Chair of the Executive Board).
+The exception is that Executive Group members may be Board members, but in that case must not vote on Executive Group proposals or actions.
 In addition Local Managers may not be Executive Group members.

 Commentary.
 The aim is to keep the layers of management clearly separated.
 In particular the Board should be entirely separate from the Executive Group, as they have to call it to account.
-However, we do expect a flow of people between the Board and Executive Group, resigning Board positions when they are elected to the EG.

-If, as a result of this rule an institution is unable to find a suitable Board member the Board may like to consider inviting a post holder from that institution to attend Board meetings, in a non-voting capacity.
+However, we do expect a flow of people between the Board and Executive Group, resigning Board positions when they are elected to the EG. If, as a result of this rule an institution is unable to find a suitable Board member the Board may like to consider inviting a post holder from that institution to attend Board meetings, in a non-voting capacity.

-Consortium Board votes and elections are confidential in the sense that only the Board Chair or their nominee (if the chair is conflicted) will know how each member has voted.
-The board must decide before voting whether and to whom the numerical result will be revealed.
-For elections they must also decide what procedure is to be used.
-The Consortium Board Chair will not normally vote.
-But if a Board vote is tied they will vote to maintain the status quo ante.
+Consortium Board elections are confidential in the sense that only the Board Chair or their nominee (if the Chair is conflicted) will know how each member has voted.
+The Board must decide before voting whether and to whom the numerical result will be revealed and what procedure is to be used.
+For a vote there is a minimum quorum of one third of the Consortium Board, and the Chair will not vote unless the a vote is tied, in which case they will have the casting vote.
+For both elections and votes they must also decide what voting procedure is to be used.